-Last year in 2019, ABR’s Editor, Bryn Davies, was at the I Want to Wheelie school.
+In 2019, ABR’s Managing Editor, Bryn Davies, was at the I Want to Wheelie school.
 With his new-found skill at wheelies, are these something he should be doing?

 If you ride an enduro bike or a dual sport, a wheelie is, in my experience, easy.
 In fact, so easy they can happen by accident.
 I once took a 2012 Ducati Multistrada for a test ride and, rather foolhardily, told the Ducati salesman (a much wiser fellow than I am) to turn off all the rider aids.